 In June 2007, former EPA Administrator Christie Todd Whitman faced a Congressional hearing over the government's environmental response to the Sept.
 11 terrorist attacks.
 In the days following 9/11, Whitman assured the public that the air in Lower Manhattan was safe to breathe and that residents and workers could return to the area.
 However, the air was not safe and clinical reports from the Mount Sinai World Trade Center Screening and Monitoring Program have shown that 70 percent of 9,000 workers at the Trade Center site reported respiratory problems.
 Whitman denied accusations that she had manipulated EPA data under pressure from the White House [source: New York Times].

-To learn more about the EPA legislation, policies and controversies, follow the links on the next page.
+To learn more about the EPA legislation, policies and controversies, follow the links below.